Thomas Vinterberg and Tryne Dyrholm Break Down The Commune

 – (Thomas) He is not part of the commune anymore.

-The Commune will play at the Broadway Theatre May 18th to the 24th, and opens the 19th in Toronto, Vancouver and Calgary.
+The Commune will play at the Broadway Theatre May 18th to the 24th.
+It opens May 19th in Toronto and Calgary and June 16th in Vancouver.